cert-manager/sample-external-issuer/README.md

 NOTE: Ideally, we would `WATCH` for the particular `Secret` and trigger the reconciliation when it becomes available.
 And that may be a future enhancement to this project.

+In the case of the `CertificateRequestReconciler` we need to deal with both `Issuer` and `ClusterIssuer` types, so we modify the `issuerutil` function to allow us to extract an `IssuerSpec` from either of those types.

 ## Links